 Despite a heightened need for HCV care, delivery of health services in the prison context is uniquely challenging, as prisons feature a complex nexus of custodial and health bureaucratic structures, overcrowding and frequent movements, and the prisoner population features high rates of mental illness, and exposure to violence and illicit drugs.
 In relation to HCV, the key elements of evidence‐based harm reduction measures are largely absent from the prison sector worldwide – notably opioid agonist therapies (OAT), and needle‐syringe programs (NSP).
 Furthermore, HCV testing is highly variable, access to direct‐acting antivirals (DAAs) is rare, and the prison‐based health infrastructure for overall health care is generally limited.

-In February 2021, INHSU Prisons are hosting a series of virtual events focussed on hepatitis C and the health of people who use drugs in prisons.
-Be inspired by global experts who will showcase their innovative ideas, share practical tips and advice, and debate issues and challenges facing the sector.
+Throughout early 2021, INHSU Prisons hosted a series of virtual events focused on hepatitis C and the health of people who use drugs in prisons.
+The virtual events included speed-geeking –an interactive event format where delegates heard from multiple global experts – and a lively debate.
+Be inspired by global experts and re-read/watch the events below.

 What are our goals?